OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-22.md

 ## 1 Chronicles 22:17

-David also commanded all the leaders of Israel to help his son Solomon, saying,
+David instructed all the leaders of Israel to assist his son Solomon, saying,

 ---